Yomna02/RoboCup-Home-2024---EJUST-MVPs/README.md

 ### Assembly:
 1. Attach the sensors and hardware to the Pioneer3DX robot base.
-2. Connect speakers, microphone, RPLidar sensor, ZED stereo camera, and robot base serial cable to the USB hubs to the robot base as needed.
+2. Connect speakers, microphone, RPLidar sensor, ZED stereo camera, and robot base serial cable to the USB hubs.
 3. Ensure laptops are connected to the hotspot for remote computing.

 ---------------------------